Berjees/Project-vea/README.md

 Also I have included a demo project to see the settings.

 If you wish to only see the cosine similarity code it is in the clustering folder.

+Android application that is closed at the moment can be seen here: https://play.google.com/store/apps/details?id=com.iba.nea&hl=en

+VEA is pronounced as NEA in English